The AGNP core curriculum consists of courses, seminars and clinical experiences that focus on:

 - Interdisciplinary practice

 - Health care inequities and disparities

-- Clinical practicum offering at least 500 hrs in primary care of adults in acute, outpatient, and long term care settings under supervision of faculty and with preceptor guidance
+- Clinical practicum offering at least 500 hrs in primary care of adults/older adults across the continuum of care under supervision of faculty and with preceptor guidance

 Depending on your area of interest, other elective courses are available that complement the core courses and broaden your knowledge of a specific area of science, health assessment, disease treatment (e.g., infectious disease and infection control), nursing education or related fields.
-Your program of study is developed in consultation with a faculty academic adviser.
-Individualized programs can be designed for part-time and partial distance learning options.
+Your program of study is developed in consultation with a faculty academic advisor.
+Individualized programs can be designed for part-time students.

 Distance Learning Options